 [It's going to be interesting to see how the production on this album matches up against that of "The R.E.D.
 Album today.]

 *Scared Now (featuring Meek Mill).
 This is a good opener, and although I'm not a fan of the overrated Meek, he actually delivers a good verse and doesn't yell all over the place for a change, and surprisingly, he bests Game on this track.
-It's also something to hear Game essentially, temporary adopts a Young Jeezy like flow here.
+[WM 2020 POV: I warmed up to Meek a little bit.]
+It's also something to hear Game essentially, temporary adopting a Young Jeezy like flow here.

 [I like this one a little more upon second listen.
-My thoughts still remain the same, however, I don't know where I got the "Young Jeezy like flow" from, lol, because Game sounded like himself here.
-Plus Meek doesn't steal the show from Game.]
+My thoughts still remain the same, however, I don't know where I got the "Young Jeezy like flow" from, because Game sounded like himself here.]

 *4 out of 5*

 *Ali Bomaye (featuing 2 Chainz & Rick Ross).
 I didn't care too much for this one.
 Game was his usual self here, but 2 Chainz and Ross, two guys I'm not a fan of either, didn't bring anything to the table that we haven't heard before.
+[WM 2020 POV: I've warmed up to Ross obviously, but not 2 Chainz.]
 Same ol ish here, definitely nothing special, and did Game really quote that ignorant "bandz to make her dance" line on this one???
-SMH

 *3 out of 5*